 Distancing from other guests is required on the boats.
 Some benches are restricted for use and ground markers will tell you where to stand if you aren’t seated.

-Boat Service to the Magic Kingdom – So far, boats from Disney’s Wilderness Lodge, Fort Wilderness and the Polynesian Village are running with service to the Magic Kingdom.
+Boat Service to the Magic Kingdom – So far, boats from Disney’s Wilderness Lodge, Fort Wilderness, Grand Floridian, and the Polynesian Village are running with service to the Magic Kingdom Park.

 Resort to Resort ferries are also not operating since there isn’t really a need considering Disney isn’t allowing guests to visit resorts other than where you have a reservation.

-Until then, your only option to get to EPCOT from those hotels is to walk.
-If you are going to Hollywood Studios, you can walk or take the Skyliner instead.
+If you are going to Hollywood Studios, you also have the option to walk or take the Skyliner instead.